What are Clinical Trial Phases?

 Phase I: The First Steps

 In Phase I trials, researchers test a new treatment on a small group of people, usually between 15 to 30 volunteers.
 This phase is all about safety – scientists want to know if the treatment causes any harmful side effects and what dose works best.
 It's like that first driving lesson in the car park, where you're just learning the basics without any pressure.
+Read more about Phase I trials in our blog.

 Phase II: Building Confidence